VINTAGE VEHICLES & DINERS CLASSICS EXPOSITION

 when he lived in Stewart Manor 1965-1974.
 It was more of a dining car in those years unlike this.

-RICH BURRIESCI AND VICTORIA DILLARD EAT HERE AT UNION STATION WHENEVER HE RIDES TO D.C.BY AMTRAK TRAIN
+RICH BURRIESCI AND VICTORIA DILLARD EAT HERE AT UNION STATION WHENEVER THEY RODE TO D.C.BY AMTRAK TRAIN

 1964 CHRYSLER TURBINE introduced at the 1964 New York World's Fair

 CLICK THE TURBINE CAR TO ENJOY THE CONCEPT CARS OF THE PAST VIDEO

 2 STUDEBAKERS OWNED BY TEACHER BOB KUZYN OF NEW HYDE PARK, L.I., NEW YORK ...